Articles in this section

 Jomablue Push API (Most Popular)

-Jomablue can publish real-time data feeds via AWS SNS as people are added, edited, and checked into events.
+Jomablue can publish real-time data feeds via AWS SNS as people are added, edited, and checked into events, sessions and vendors.
 The streamed data is JSON structured, allowing for filtering and routing of messages to various endpoints (e.g., HTTP endpoints, SQS, etc.).

 If you want real-time dashboards within your organisation to display event registration data and insights into the segmentation of attendees, you could subscribe to Jomablue's SNS topics to receive real-time messages about the data being added, edited or updated in Jomablue.